Annual Organisation funding guidelines

 This provides applicants to choose one of the following impact areas:

 - social impact

 - cultural impact

 - operational impact.

-This will include areas such as your budget, project plan, governance arrangements, scaled according to the size of your request.
+This will include areas such as your budget, program plan, governance arrangements, scaled according to the size of your request.

 When will I know if my application is successful?

 All applicants will be notified of the outcome of their applications publicly or under embargo no later than the following dates:

 All successful Round 1 programs can commence from 1 January 2020.

 All successful Round 2 programs can commence from 1 July 2020.